MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 **Level 1 - What just happens?
 (Event)**: Utilization of Power Platform and multiple apps and workflows automate business processes to gain benefits of the platform.

 To balance the valid needs of admins who secure and maintain data access, overall security and keep systems working with the emerging needs of business being more closely involved into automating workloads and bringing solutions to life, we need to put our own mindset and mental models to the test.
-To do this, it is helpful to clarify which goals you want to achieve with implementing Power Platform.
-Only when you know where you want to go can you define the necessary steps 🙂
+To do this, it is helpful to clarify which goals we want to achieve with implementing Power Platform.
+Only when we know where we want to go, we can define the necessary steps 🙂

 ### What's needed to create good Power Platform governance